Apply from outside the UK

 Where to apply

-You should apply in your country of nationality or the country where you normally live if this is different.
+You should apply in your country or region of nationality or the country where you normally live if this is different.
 It is not usually possible to apply from a country you are visiting temporarily.

 When to apply